MicrosoftDocs/cpp-docs/docs/intrinsics/vmx-on.md

 ## Remarks

 The `__vmx_on` function corresponds to the `VMXON` machine instruction.
 This function supports the interaction of a host's virtual machine monitor with a guest operating system and its applications.
-For more information, search for the document, "Intel Virtualization Technical Specification for the IA-32 Intel Architecture," document number C97063-002, at the [Intel Corporation](https://software.intel.com/articles/intel-sdm) site.
+For more information, see "Intel 64 and IA-32 Architectures Software Developer’s Manual, Volume 3C: System Programming Guide, Part 3" in the [Intel 64 and IA-32 Architecture Developer Manuals](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).

 ## Requirements